 About Harold E. Cheatham, Ph.D., Founding Dean Emeritus

-Harold E. Cheatham received a bachelor of science degree in Psychology from Pennsylvania State University in 1961, a master of arts degree from Colgate University in 1969, and the doctor of philosophy degree from Case Western Reserve University (1973).
+Harold E. Cheatham received a Bachelor of Science degree in Psychology from Pennsylvania State University in 1961, a Master of Arts degree from Colgate University in 1969, and the Doctor of Philosophy degree from Case Western Reserve University (1973).

-Cheathamís professional appointments in higher education include Director of University Counseling at Case Western Reserve University (1969-1974), professor of psychology at the US.
-Coast Guard Academy (1974-1981), professor and head of the department of counselor education and counseling psychology at Pennsylvania State University (1981-1996), and professor and founding dean of Clemson University College of Health, Education, and Human Development (1996-2001).
-He has served as education leader and as a student of mental health service delivery in the Soviet Union (1984) and China (1987), and as medical missionary to Zambia, Ghana, Viet Nam, and Haiti.
-(2002 - 2010).
+Cheathamís professional appointments in higher education include Director of University Counseling, Case Western Reserve University (1969-1974), professor of psychology, the US.
+Coast Guard Academy (1974-1981); professor and head of the department of counselor education and counseling psychology, Pennsylvania State University (1981-1996);, and professor and founding dean of Clemson University College of Health, Education and Human Development (1996-2001)(now: College of Behavioral, Social and Health Sciences) He has served as education leader and as a student of mental health service delivery in the Soviet Union (1984) and China (1987), and as medical missionary to Zambia, Ghana, Viet Nam, and Haiti(2002 - 2010).

-Dr. Cheatham is an emeritus member of the American College Personnel Association (ACPA) which he also served as president (1995-1996), a distinguished member of the National Society of Collegiate Scholars, and a member of Skull and Bones Society, Alpha Phi Alpha Fraternity and Delta Beta Boule,Sigma Pi Phi Fraternity.
-Cheatham chairs the Delta Beta Boule’ Strategic Planning Committee and the Public Policy Committee.
-He served also as a member of the Grand Boule’ Public Policy Committee (2004-2006).
+Dr. Cheatham is an emeritus member of the American College Personnel Association (ACPA) which he served as president (1995-1996), a distinguished member of the National Society of Collegiate Scholars, and a member of Skull and Bones Society, Alpha Phi Alpha Fraternity and Delta Beta Boule,Sigma Pi Phi Fraternity.
+Cheatham chaired the Delta Beta Boule Planning Committee and the Public Policy Committee.
+He served also as a member of the Sigma Pi Phi Public Policy Committee and Executive Committee (2004-2006).

 Cheathamís writing and research address multicultural counseling theory and practice, cultural pluralism, and psychosocial development of African Americans in US higher education.
-A 1990- 1991 Senior Fulbright Scholar to India, Cheatham is author of numerous professional papers.
-He is editor of a special issue of the Journal of College Student Personnel (1987-1988) titled “Blacks in US Higher Education,Ē co-editor (with J.B.
+A 1990- 1991 Senior Fulbright Scholar to India, Cheatham is author of numerous professional papers, including editor of a special issue of the Journal of College Student Personnel (1987-1988) titled Blacks in US Higher Education,Ē co-editor (with J.B.
 Stewart) of Black Families: Interdisciplinary Perspectives, Transaction Press, Rutgers University (1990), editor of Cultural Pluralism on Campus (1991), co-editor (with J.S.
 Mio et al.) of Keywords in Multicultural Interventions, A Dictionary, Greenwood Press (1999), and co-editor (with R.P.
 Green) of The American Civil Rights Movement: A Documentary History, Manchester University Press (UK) (2009).

-In 2012 Cheatham was inducted into the Society of Distinguished Alumni of The Pennsylvania State University.
+In 2012 Cheatham was inducted into the Society of Distinguished Alumni of The Pennsylvania State University